-The District has recorded right to use lease assets as a result of implementing GASB 87.
+The District has recorded right to use lease assets in accordance with GASB 87.
 The right to use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
 The right to use assets are amortized on a straight-line basis over the life of the related lease.